opentensor/bittensor/MIGRATION.md

    - header (dict)
    - extrinsics (list)
    - block_explorer (link to tao.app)

    This implementation has been repeatedly requested by the community in the past.
+5. ✅ Added `bittensor.core.extrinsics.params` subpackage.
+This package will contain all extrinsic parameters.
+Due to the duplication of extrinsics (async and sync implementations), it's easy to miss the sequence of changes.
+This also makes it easier to obtain the parameter list.
-5. Implement `Crowdloan` logic.
+6. Implement `Crowdloan` logic.
 Issue: https://github.com/opentensor/bittensor/issues/3017

 ## Testing
 1. ✅ When running tests via Docker, ensure no lingering processes occupy required ports before launch.